Amsterdam/dso-api/README.md

 Both variables accept comma separated list of dataset ids e.g. `bommen,gebieden,meldingen` etc.

 In case API should expose only limited set of datasets - use `DATASETS_LIST` to load only provided datasets into memory.
-In case API should expose all datasets with exception to limited subset - use `DATASETS_EXCLUDE` to loxad all datasets except provided into memory.
+In case API should expose all datasets with exception to limited subset - use `DATASETS_EXCLUDE` to load all datasets except provided into memory.

 Both `DATASETS_LIST` and `DATASETS_EXCLUDE` variables should be used with great care, as any relation to dataset outside of those loaded into memory will break API.